Ethical Dilemmas in Strategic Games: Ethical Dilemma vs Coalition Power

 Marc Pauly proposed a logic of coalition power that captures properties of modality ``coalition $C$ has a strategy to achieve $\phi$''~\cite{p01illc,p02}.
-His approach has been widely studied in the literature~\cite{g01tark,vw05ai,b07ijcai,sgvw06aamas,abvs10jal,avw09ai,b14sr,gjt13jaamas,nr18kr}.
-An alternative logical system for coalition power was proposed in~\cite{mn12tocl}.
-Alur, Henzinger, and Kupferma introduced Alternating-Time Temporal Logic (ATL) that combines temporal and coalition modalities~\cite{ahk02}.
-Goranko and van Drimmelen~\cite{gd06tcs} gave a complete axiomatization of ATL.
-Additionally, decidability and model checking problems for ATL-like systems has also been studied in recent works~\cite{amrz16kr,bmmrv17lics,bmm17aamas}.
-Another approach to express ``power to achieve" in a temporal setting is STIT logic~\cite{bp90krdr,h01,h95jpl,hp17rsl,ow16sl}.
-Broersen, Herzig, and Troquard have shown that coalition logic can be embedded into a variation of STIT logic with the temporal modality ``next-step"\cite{bht07tark}.
+His approach has been widely studied in the literature~\cite{g01tark,vw05ai,b07ijcai,sgvw06aamas,abvs10jal,avw09ai,b14sr,gjt13jaamas,nr18kr}. \citeauthor{ahk02} introduced Alternating-Time Temporal Logic (ATL) that combines temporal and coalition modalities~(\citeyear{ahk02}). \citeauthor{gd06tcs} gave a complete axiomatization of ATL~(\citeyear{gd06tcs}). \cite{alnr11jlc} introduce resource-bounded coalitional logic (RBCL).
+A logical system with a modality labeled by budget and profit is introduced in~\cite{cn17ijcai}.

-A logical system for constraints by a renewable resource, such as money, was proposed by Cao and Naumov~\cite{cn17ijcai}.
-Their system labels modalities with three parameters: agent, profit, and budget.
-Unlike this paper, they deal only with power of a single agent, not a coalition of agents.
-Alechina, Logan, Nguyen, and Rakib introduced resource bounded coalitional logic (RBCL)~\cite{alnr11jlc}.
-Many recent works on resource bounded coalitions have been focused on complexity of model-checking for different versions of RBCL and ATL with bounded resources~\cite{alnr17jcss,bf10ecai,bf10clima,bdj10svmas,mnp11entcs,alnrm15aamas,al18aamas}.